bcndev/bytecoin/docs/Armor-Node-Daemon-JSON-RPC-API.md

 Places the (previously created) transaction into the payment queue for sending to the p2p network.
 Transactions are kept in the payment queue until they are either confirmed in the blockchain with 720 confirmations or are determined to be conflicting with another transaction, which has 720 (or more) confirmations.

 Result of call will be `broadcast`, if transaction was successfully placed into the payment queue.
-Note, that if `bytecoind` is not connected to internet, this method will nevertheless succeed.
+Note, that if `armord` is not connected to internet, this method will nevertheless succeed.

 #### Input (params)